allegro/blog/_posts/2023-02-16-learning-from-noisy-data.md

 #### Clipped Cross-Entropy (CCE)

-Rejection of samples might not be optimal from the training's point of view, because DNNs need vast amounts of data to be able to generalise properly.
-Therefore, **Clipped Cross-Entropy** doesn't exclude the most contributing samples from the batch, but rather alleviates their impact by clipping the per-sample loss to a predefined value ([**Figure 4c**](#figure4)).
+Rejection of samples might not be optimal from the training’s point of view, because DNNs need vast amounts of data to be able to generalise properly.
+Therefore, **Clipped Cross-Entropy** doesn’t exclude the most contributing samples from the batch, but rather alleviates their impact by clipping the per-sample loss to a predefined value ([**Figure 4c**](#figure4)).

 #### Early Learning Regularisation (ELR)